ojilles/jilles.net/_posts/2006-03-05-welcome-to-v3-blog.md

 From past experience I know that it is really hard to really add value on the web which is why I chose the default Kubrick's theme and a base install of
-WordPress: lets see if I can get content into the site first, before spending hours tweaking the site.
+Wordpress: lets see if I can get content into the site first, before spending hours tweaking the site.

 I hope you will enjoy the site!